AresMUSH/aresmush/game/plugins/rooms/help/building.md

 You can create additional exits using the 'open' command, and link exits to different rooms.
 You can use the room database ID or a name (as long as the name is unambiguous).

 `open <exit>[=<destination>]` - Creates an exit.

+Once you have an exit, you can change the source or destination rooms that it's linked to.

 `link <exit>=<destination>` - Links an exit to a room.
+`link/source <exit>=<source>` - Changes the exit's source.
+The destination will be the current room.
 `unlink <exit>` - Unlinks an exit from its destination.

 ## Finding Rooms